 An alternative to uploading an icon is to use an existing icon by clicking select one from your library.
 The icons for your Data Hub will be shown and you can select one and click Change Icon.

-5 Edit the Metadata of a Data Source
+5 Editing the Metadata of a Data Source

 You can curate data sources to add a Catalog description and add tags.